• General Enquiries

 What is the purpose of the Programme?

-The programme is expected to catalyse the growth and development of the Nigerian ecosystem by identifying budding innovative entrepreneurs, enhancing their capabilities, and providing a platform to showcase and scale their solutions on a global scale.
+The programme aims to catalyse the growth and development of the Nigerian startup ecosystem by identifying budding innovative entrepreneurs, enhancing their capabilities, and providing a platform to showcase and scale their solutions on a global scale.

 Does the NPI Programme have a preferred focus sector?

-The priority sectors for the Programme are: Healthcare, Agriculture and Education.
+The priority sectors for the Programme are: Healthcare, Climate & Food security and Manufacturing.

 Can applicants with innovations outside the preferred focus sector apply?